chlorine3545/hugo-theme-hermeneutics/README.md

 ## WIP (Work in Progress)

 - [ ] Support for more commenting systems
-- [ ] Comprehensive, CJK-friendly search functionality
+- [ ] Comprehensive, CJK-friendly search functionality (Algolia Docsearch has been tested and merged)
 - [ ] Refactor code for consistent code style
 - [ ] Further SEO optimization
 - [ ] Theme documentation